ivoxavier/portingOS/README.md

 # portingOS

-A docker container that installs and setup an environment to help dev's porting android devices to linux mobile Oses like Ubuntu Touch.
+A docker container that installs and setup an environment to help dev's porting android devices to linux mobile OSes like Ubuntu Touch.

 ### How To Run